 Greenhouse Gas Analyser (GGA)

-The Greenhouse Gas Analyser (model: LGR-GGA-24EP) is an advanced instrument capable of simultaneous measurements of CO2, CH4 and H2O.
-This instrument is well known for high precision and accuracy which are crucial towards understanding background concentrations of atmospheric GHGs, with specifications meeting WMO standards of measurement.
+The Los Gatos Research’s - Greenhouse Gas Analyser (model: LGR-GGA-24EP) is an advanced instrument capable of simultaneous measurements of CO2, CH4 and H2O.
+This instrument is well known for high precision and accuracy which are crucial towards understanding background concentrations of atmospheric GHGs, with specifications meeting WMO standards of measurement (Berman et al., 2012; Shea et al., 2013: Mahesh et al., 2015).
 It is based on enhanced Off-Axis Integrated Cavity Output Spectroscopy (OA-ICOS) technology (Paul et al. 2001, Baer et al., 2002), which utilizes true wavelength scanning to record fully resolved absorption line shapes.
-Considering the rural nature of the site, flow rate is fixed to be 7 liters per minute (lpm).
+Considering the nature of the site, flow rate is fixed to be 7 liters per minute (lpm).
 Ambient air entering the GGA is analysed using two near infrared (NIR) distributed feedback tunable diode lasers (TDL), one for a CO2 absorption line near1.60 µm (ν0= 6250 cm-1) and the other to probe CH4 and H2O absorption lines near 1.65 µm (ν0= 6060.60 cm-1).
 The concentration of the gases is determined by the absorption of their respective characteristic absorption lines with a high sampling time of 1sec.
 A detailed explanation regarding the configuration, working and calibration procedure performed for GGA in NRSC can be found elsewhere in Mahesh et al., (2015).
-In the present study we used GGA retrieved CO2 and CH4 data.
-High resolution data are diurnally averaged and is used in further analysis.
-Due to failure of internal central processing unit (CPU) of the analyzer data is not recorded from pre-monsoon month of May to a few days in June during the study period.
+In the present study we used GGA retrieve CO2 and CH4 data.
+High resolution data sets are diurnally averaged and used in further analysis.
+Due to failure of internal central processing unit (CPU) of the analyzer, data are not recorded from pre-monsoon month of 1st May to 18th June during the study period.

 O3 and NOx analyzer

-Surface concentrations of O3 and NOX have been measured continuously using on-line analyzers Model No.s: 49iand 42i for O3 and NOX respectively, procured from Thermo Scientific, USA) since July 2014.
+Surface concentrations of O3 and NOX have been measured continuously using on-line analyzers (Model No.s: 49iand 42i for O3 and NOX respectively), procured from Thermo Scientific, USA since July 2014.
+The trace gases (O3 and NOx) sampling inlet is installed on the top of a 2 m mast fixed on the roof of an 8 m high building, and ambient air flow is supplied to the instruments.
+The inlet prevents the ingress of rain water, and is equipped with 0.5 μm filter to prevent accumulation of dust within the instrument.
 The ozone analyzer is based on Beer-Lambert-Baugher law which relates absorption of light to the concentration of species as its operating principle and has an in-built calibration unit for conducting periodical span and zero checks.
 The NOX analyzer utilizes a molybdenum converter to convert NO2 into NO and estimates the NOx concentration by the intensity of light emitted during the chemiluminescent reaction of NO with O3 present in the ambient air.
-The analyzer is integrated with zero and span calibration which are performed twice monthly.
+The analyzer is integrated with zero and span calibrations which are performed twice monthly.

-Simultaneous observations of meteorological parameters are obtained from an automatic weather stations (AWS) located in the same campus.
+Simultaneous observations of meteorological parameters are obtained from an automatic weather station (AWS) installed in NRSC, Shadnagar campus as a part of Calibration and Validation (CAL/VAL) project in March 2012 is equipped with nine sensors to measure fifteen weather parameters.
+Weather parameters measured are at surface level and height of the AWS mast is ~10 meters.
+Wind speed and direction measurements are collected at the maximum height (3m) and all others are at 1-1.5m height.

 Satellite and Model observations